Fin Macleod, now head of security on a

 at Le Havre's Les

 Ancres Noires book festival.
-Peter

-May receiving his prize, a sculpture by artist
+Peter May receiving his prize, a

-Jean-Paul Carnet.
+sculpture by artist Jean-Paul Carnet.
 With

-Filmmaker Bertrand Tavernier, Jean-Paul Carnet and
+Bertrand Tavernier, Jean-Paul Carnet and

 organisers of Les Ancres Noires.